-PSU grading occurs at different times depending on whether the course follows the quarter system or the semester system.
-The Challenge office will always email its instructors to remind them of impending grade submissions.
+PSU grading occurs at different times depending on whether the course maps to a quarter, a semester, or is a year-long course.
+The Challenge office will email its instructors to remind them of impending grade submissions.
+Instructors may enter grades themselves, or may email signed paper rosters to the Challenge coordinator for entry.

 When the course follows the PSU quarter system, grades are entered during the quarter's grade window (begins the Monday of the eighth week of the PSU term and closes the Tuesday following finals week at 5:00 pm).
-Signed paper rosters may be emailed to us.
-Submitting grades online within the grade window is also fairly easy to do; here are the instructions:
+Here are the instructions for submitting grades online within the grade window:

 - 1. Go to the PSU information system at banweb.pdx.edu. - 2.
 Log in using your PSU ID and password.
 If you have forgotten your password and need help changing it, please contact the OIT HELP Desk at 503-725-4357 or the Banner SIS Coordinator at 503-725-8088. - 3.
-Click on Faculty Services.

-- 4. Click on Final Grades. - 5.
-You should be shown your course(s) for the current term.
+Click on Faculty Services. - 4.
+Click on Final Grades. - 5.
+You will see your course(s) for the current term.
 Select the course you wish to grade.
-Scroll down, and you should see a list of all registered students in your course/section. - 6.
+Scroll down for a list of all registered students in your course/section. - 6.
 Select a grade from the pull-down menu for each student you wish to grade at this time. - 7.
 When you're finished, click Save.
-In the "My Courses" list, it should say "Completed" under "Grading Status" when you have graded all students.
+In the "My Courses" list, it will say "Completed" under "Grading Status" when you have graded all students.

-When we superimpose quarters onto semesters or over the academic year: Students are registered in the fall and will automatically receive an "IP" (in progress) when the grade window closes.
-At the end of the high school semester, the Challenge office will prompt instructors to submit grades.
+When we superimpose quarters onto semesters or over the academic year: Students are registered in the fall and, in most cases, will automatically receive an "IP" (In Progress) before the grade window closes.
+At the end of the high school semester or academic year, the Challenge office will prompt instructors to submit grades.
 Signed paper rosters may be emailed to us or instructors can enter grades on their own.